 Nagin, once again, has muddied the waters.

-It seems that with the contributions of the Researchers and the absence of Nagin, this could have been a more thorough, reliable and useful review.
+With the contributions of the Researchers and a neutral referee and the absence of Nagin, this could have been a more thorough, reliable and useful review.

 "HOMICIDE RATES & EXECUTIONS"